GillWrites/rock-rankers-api/docs/index.md

 * Empower your fanbase to search for their favorite bands and albums by release dates, album scores/rankings and much more.

-* For example, need a reminder of the top 3 Beatles albums?
-Rock-rankers has you covered:
+* For example, a reminder of the top 3 Beatles albums is just a ['curl'](https://curl.se/) away.

 ```shell
 curl -X GET "http://localhost:3000/albums?name=The%20Beatles&global-album-ranking_gte=1&global-album-ranking_lte=3&_sort=global-album-ranking"